 Code Title Hours

 Core Courses 18

 IS 600 Research Methods in International Studies

 IS 601 Seminar in International Relations Theory

 IS 606 American Foreign Policy and World Order

 IS 655 International History

 IS 708 Asian Politics

 ECON 650 International Economics

-Field of Concentra ition 9
+Field of Concentration 9

 Electives 6

-IS 698 Directed Research

-or IS 699 Thesis
+IS 699 Thesis Research

-Total Hours 33
+Additional coursework at the 500, 600 or 700 level

-^{}If thesis option, 6 of these credits will be directed research.
+\If thesis option, 6 of these credits will be thesis research.
 Up to six credits of elective coursework may be taken at the 500 level.

-Select one field of concentration: Comparative Cultural and Political Studies, Conflict and Cooperation, International Political Economy, and Development, Modeling and Simulation, Strategic Leadership, and US Foreign Policy.
+Select one field of concentration: Comparative Cultural and Political Studies, Conflict and Cooperation, International Political Economy and Development, Modeling and Simulation, Strategic Leadership, or US Foreign Policy.
 Students must choose courses from the below lists as specified.
+Courses may be selected outside of the lists below in coordination with the concentration coordinator only.